frenck/spook/documentation/integrations/repairs.md

 title: Repairs
 subtitle: Can we fix it?
 No, we are not Bob the Builder. 👷
 thumbnail: ../images/integrations/repairs/example.png
-description: Spook adds some new services to the repairs integration, which allows you to create your own repairs issues and manage them.
+description: Spook adds some new actions to the repairs integration, which allows you to create your own repairs issues and manage them.
 date: 2023-08-09T21:29:00+02:00
 ---